Chapter 1. What the Heck?

 It’s like you could write a whole book on the topic.
 Well PRESTO, I did!
 Here it is.

 But all the same, I’m going to share with you my definition of hidden disabilities, if for no other reason than I worked hard on the thing.
-See, despite my thorough research, I never found a definition that satisfied me.
+See, despite my exhaustive and thorough research, I never found a definition that satisfied me.
 It’s like we’re so invisible and perhaps even non-relevant that we can’t even get a decent definition.
-So I made one up.
-Because we are SO relevant.
+So, I made one up.
+Because we are so relevant.

 Notice three parts to this definition.
 The first part covers what a hidden disability might be, from a cognitive impairment to chronic pain.
 The second part is the “hidden” part: not apparent to the onlooker.
 And finally, the “disability” aspect: the fact that our day-to-day lives are substantially affected.
 Work.
 Keeping up the house.
 Socializing.
 Pursuing our passions.
 Taking care of our families, including fur families.
 Self care.
 Sex.
 Flossing.
 All the things.

 One of the great blessings we have in life to help us through difficulties is people.
 Yes, I’m a fan.
 But to get help, we need to connect.
 And to connect, we must be able to communicate.

 Chapter 2.
 Why We Must Communicate

 Back to that invisibility superpower.
 It might be totally awesome to go unseen.
 Invisibility is the perfect shield against mockery, shaming, judgment, and bumping into the ex in the ice cream section, where invariably you’re wearing your most frayed “laundry day” outfit.